satche/satche/README.md

 # Hello, world !

-I'm a web developer & designer currently studying to get my Bachelor's degree in Media Engineering.
+I'm a web developer & designer currently studying to get my Master's degree in Computer Science.

 ## Stuff I do